-My husband and I were married for about one month when he received his diagnosis of Multiple Sclerosis (MS).
+My husband and I were married for one month when he received his diagnosis of Multiple Sclerosis (MS).
 You can imagine receiving this news was not only heartbreaking, but life changing.
-We’ve been married now for almost 15 years and I have witnessed my husband experience some really low days.
+We’ve been married now for many years and I have witnessed my husband experience some really low days.
 However, even through the worst of it, I am constantly amazed by his positive spirit.

 I bring this up because in our show this week, we talk about ways to create more positive energy in our lives.
 My co-host, Pete Wright knows my husband and the topic naturally came up this week how Brad has dealt with his chronic illness throughout the years.

 Because my husband is definitely one of the most positive people I know, I thought I would ask him a few questions on how he remains that way and here are his insights: